BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

     - set the text value in this panel to something ("Established 1977" with a linebreak in the example.)
      - drag the selected text to a place you want it, and adjust the size to make it fit
     - set the typeface and style to something you like, and tweak settings to get what you want.

+  ---
+  ### Text Setting Details

   - leave Spacing and Leading set to 0 for default settings
     - Spacing is the space between characters (kerning)
     - Leading is the space between lines
     - both can be positive or negative values
   - set Alignment as you prefer
-    - do NOT select "Weld" as this will permanently fix the text to thest settings
+  - do NOT select "Weld" as this will permanently fix the text to these settings
   - it should already be in the "graphics" layer you previously created, but if not move it there.

+  ---
+  ### Additional Text Elements

   - add another text
     - repeating the above actions, put another block of text with your name in it
     - format this text to fit into whatever space you want for the design
     - you might need to play with the leading (space beween lines)

+---
+### Adjust Layer Settings

   - adjust the layer settings
     - note that the two text blocks came in as "black" color, and are assigned to layer "black"
     - we already renamed it to "graphics", but rename the layer to "text and graphics" if you like

+---
+### Text/Graphics Layer Settings

 - with this layer selected, use the Object Settings panel to these values:
   - `Output` selected
   - `Processing type`: engrave
   - `Setting`: User-defined
   - `Laser type`: Fiber IR
-      - `Power`: 60%  (F1  100%)
+  - `Power`: 60%  (F1  100%)  (F1 Ultra TBD <<<<)
-      - `Speed`: 1000 mm/s (F1 655 mm/s)
+  - `Speed`: 1000 mm/s (F1 655 mm/s)  (F1 Ultra TBD <<<<)
   - `Pass`: 1
   - `Lines per cm`: 220
   - `Engraving mode`: Bidirectional

 - Save your Project

 ---
 ## Build and Save paper job

 Here we'll build the paper frame backing.
 Much of the steps are similar to the prior job, so these instructions will concentrate more on the differences.

 ---
+### Prepare Paper Background
   - prepare the project for the material size:
-    - launch XCS and open project `template-files/blank-f1-project.XCS`
+    - launch XCS and open project `template-files/f1_ultra/blank-project.XCS`
     - use Save As to save this project to a new location with name of your choice
     - select the rectangle tool, and draw out a rectangle on the canvas
     - in the upper toolbar: